+In order to provide scalable location and message services, the network is divided into location zones.
 The system agents interact with each other to provide messaging and mobility services to user agents.
 The interaction is carried out through the messaging middleware (MMW).
 Each agent is equipped with the messaging middleware.
-The middleware carries out the communication among the agents.
+The MMW carries out the communication among the agents.
 Furthermore, all interactions among the service agents and user agents are carried through this component.
-The user agent performing a high-level application task is not aware of the detail interaction among the messaging middleware.
-The middleware maintains the system agent names and the status of the middleware as illustrated in table 2.2.
+The user agent performing a high-level application task is not aware of the detail interaction among the MMW.
+The middleware maintains the system agent names and the status of the middleware as illustrated in table 2.